Conservation and restoration of papyrus: Conditions

 It is important to store papyri within a climate-controlled room in which the temperature and humidity are maintained at a constant level of 17-23 C and 50–60 percent, respectively.
-It is also important to place a special kind of film or glass which protects the cases holding the papyri from UV lights, which could make papyri fade away if they are exposed to these lights.
+It is also important to place a special kind of film or glass which protects the cases holding the papyri from UV light, which could make papyri fade if they are exposed to these lights.

 Methods

 There are various methods for storing papyri.
 The first and most common of these is to use two frames of glass and seal the edges with cloth tape.
 However, this method presents many risks to the object.
-One of these risks is this method opens the door for the object to be in contact with heat and moisture, which would also make the object's surface to stick to the glass.
-Another method is using the Stabiltex Sling System, which is a much safer method to store papyrus fragments.
-This storage method consists the use of a double-windowed mat with two sheets of Stabiltex covering the object.
+One of these risks is this method opens the door for the object to be in contact with heat and moisture, which would also cause the object's surface to stick to the glass.
+Another method is using the Stabiltex Sling system, which is a much safer method to store papyrus fragments.
+This storage method consists of the use of a double-windowed mat with two sheets of Stabiltex covering the object.
 A third method for storing papyri, especially for oversized papyri, is placing the papyrus between two layers of plexiglass and then securing them with an aluminum frame cut to the size to support the piece.